gardener-attic/gardener-resource-manager/docs/concepts/garbagecollector.md

    ⚠️ Add such annotations to `.metadata.annotations` as well as to all templates of other resources (e.g., `.spec.template.metadata.annotations` in `Deployment`s or `.spec.jobTemplate.metadata.annotations` and `.spec.jobTemplate.spec.template.metadata.annotations` for `CronJob`s.
    This ensures that the GC controller does not unintentionally consider `ConfigMap`s/`Secret`s as "not in use" just because there isn't a `Pod` referencing them anymore (e.g., they could still be used by a `Deployment` scaled down to `0`).

+ℹ️ For the last step, there is a helper function `InjectAnnotations` in the `pkg/controller/garbagecollector/references` which you can use for your convenience.

 **Example:**